 - Students who apply after 15 November do so with the understanding that available places at UWC will be extremely limited.

-Learn more about who can apply HERE.
+Learn more about who can apply through this link.

 Once a UWC confirms the nomination from the NCC, the student is notified and the registration and admission process begins.
 Visa requirements and study permit processes vary from country to country, so this part of the process is different at each UWC.
 It can take up to 3 months to apply to study outside Canada so it is important to follow-up on the instructions provided by the school.
-Often a visit is required to the closest embassy or consulate for the country you’ll attend UWC in and some paper work may need to be signed off on by a lawyer or notary.
+Often a visit is required to the closest embassy or consulate for the country you’ll attend UWC in and some paperwork may need to be signed by a lawyer or notary.

-National Committees try to get to know every student and prepare them thoroughly for what awaits them at their school or college, so that they are ready for and equipped to make the most of their UWC experience.
+National Committees try to get to know every student and prepare them thoroughly for what awaits them at their school or college so that they are ready for and equipped to make the most of their UWC experience.